fe950/debian11ConfigScript/README.md

 ### TODO
 - Fix sudo
+- Option to install a unattended VM light, a VM ultra light and a deskotop version
 - Change Dns server to 1.1.1.1
 - Add launcher to nethogs in menu
 - installs qbittorrent that only works on Mullvad